KuraKiyuko/post-install-config/README.md

 Next, we're going to create different Help Topics for users to choose from when creating a ticket.
 To do this, go to the Admin Panel, then hover over Manage and click Help Topics.

 We'll be creating the following Help Topics:

-Business Critical Outage
+-Business Critical Outage

-Personal Computer Issues
+-Personal Computer Issues

-Equipment Request
+-Equipment Request

-Password Reset
+-Password Reset

-Other
+-Other

 When you're ready, click "Add New Help Topic" to create one.
 </p>